 People are obsessed with the lean and muscular physique and in their pursuit to achieve that dream superhero look they are trying different approaches.
+GVT (German Volume Training) is one of the training program that has been followed by elite lifters to gain strength and muscle mass.

 Some of my readers were constantly asking about the combination of german volume training and ketogenic diet for accelerated gains in muscle mass while cutting down body fat.
+Generally, GVT and Keto don’t go hand in hand, while the German Volume Training is an intense training protocol that is usually followed while the Bulking Phase, and Keto is a high-fat diet that focuses on cutting.

 What is German Volume Training?